 Camp-ground Kiosk Hours: Every day 8am-4pm.
 The coffee machine is switched off at 3.30pm.

 2. The Rotary Park and Parklife Coffee Kiosk, Terrigal

-Terrigal’s new Rotary Park playground, which opened in December 2017, looks set to become a firm Coastie favourite.
-It ticks so many things on our wish list.
-It has BBQ facilities, sheltered picnic tables, easy parking, and it has a kiosk located INSIDE the fenced play area.
+Terrigal’s Rotary Park playground is a firm Playing in Puddles favourite, as it ticks so many things on our wish list.
+It has BBQ facilities, sheltered picnic tables and play equipment, easy parking, and it has Parklife – a cafe located INSIDE the fenced play area.